Garlic fingers

 Instead of the traditional tomato sauce and toppings of a pizza, garlic fingers consist of pizza dough topped with garlic butter, parsley, and cheese, which is cooked until the cheese is melted.
 Bacon bits are also sometimes added.

-Garlic fingers are often eaten as a side dish with pizza, and dipped in donair sauce or marinara sauce.
+Garlic fingers are often eaten as a side dish with pizza, and dipped in donair sauce.

 Wisconsin-style cheese fries

 In central Wisconsin and some other parts of the state, a similar dish is served, consisting of a pizza-like, typically thin crust topped with cheese and garlic butter or a garlic-butter-like mixture.
 It is cut into strips and often accompanied with marinara sauce.
 Called cheese fries and sometimes pizza fries or Italian fries, they are sold both in restaurants and in the frozen foods section of supermarkets.